We’re always looking for experienced engineers with something to say. If you’re interested, please contact us.

 Written by engineers, for engineers…

 Marc joined Rail Media in 2012.
-With a background in print media, Marc initially covered the international rail market before taking over as the editor of RailStaff in December 2017.
+With a background in print journalism, Marc initially covered the international rail market before taking over as the editor of RailStaff in December 2017.

 Rolling stock, mechanical equipment, project reports, executive interviews